parkverdict

 Isle Royale National Park

-Multi-colored sandstone cliffs rise out of Lake Superior 90ESSENTIAL NPS Photo
+Multi-colored sandstone cliffs rise out of Lake Superior 90DOES IT ALL NPS Photo

 National Lakeshore · MI